Troubleshooting

 Problem: No code review comments or commit statuses are showing on my pull requests.

-If you’re not seeing pull request statuses or summary/code comments for your project, first confirm that these features have been enabled under Project Settings -> GitHub Integration
+If you’re not seeing pull request statuses or summary/code comments for your project, first confirm that the Qlty GitHub App has been installed and granted access to your repository.
+Next, confirm that these features are enabled under Project Settings -> Code Review

 Code Coverage Issues